Nicholas Chinnery1

 1. [S15] George Edward Cokayne, editor, The Complete Baronetage, 5 volumes (no date (c.
 1900); reprint, Gloucester, U.K.: Alan Sutton Publishing, 1983), volume V, page 444.
 Hereinafter cited as The Complete Baronetage.

 Rt.
-Rev James Robert Alexander Chinnery-Haldane1
+Rev. James Robert Alexander Chinnery-Haldane1

-M, #219100, b. circa 1843, d.
-February 1906
+M, #219100, b.
+14 August 1842, d.
+16 February 1906

-Rt.
-Rev James Robert Alexander Chinnery-Haldane was baptised with the name of James Robert Alexander Haldane.1 On 29 July 1864 his name was legally changed to James Robert Alexander Haldane-Chinnery by Royal Licence.1 On 2 September 1878 his name was legally changed to James Robert Alexander Chinnery-Haldane by Royal Licence.1 He graduated with a Doctor of Divinity (D.D.).1 He held the office of Bishop of Argyll and the Isles between 1883 and 1906.1
+He was given the name of James Robert Alexander Haldane at birth.1 He was educated at Bury St. Edmunds, Suffolk, EnglandG.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1864 with a Bachelor of Laws (LL.B.)2 On 29 July 1864 his name was legally changed to James Robert Alexander Haldane-Chinnery by Royal Licence.1 He was recognised by Lord Lyon King of Arms, and matriculated his arms at the Lyons Court in 1878.2 On 2 September 1878 his name was legally changed to James Robert Alexander Chinnery-Haldane by Royal Licence.1 He held the office of Dean of Argyll between 1881 and 1883.1 He held the office of Bishop of Argyll and the Isles between 1883 and 1906.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1888 with a Doctor of Divinity (D.D.)2

 Citations